FILM REVIEWS

-David Anspaugh’s against-all-odds sports melodrama, which is conventional and works too hard to please, “Hoosiers” centers on a small town Indiana high-school basketball team that has been consistently losing games.
+David Anspaugh’s against-all-odds sports melodrama, Hoosiers, which is conventional but pleasing, centers on a small town Indiana high-school basketball team that has been consistently losing games.

 Gene Hackman is splendid as the outsider coach, who holds seemingly radical ways, standing up to local opposition and bringing the team to lie, even lead it to a crack at the state championship.
 In the process, he also rehabilitates the town’s drunk-nut (Dennis Hopper), a former high-school